 See Pub.
 946 for optional tables that can be used to figure AMT depreciation.
 Rev. Proc.
-89-15,
+89-15, deduction, enter the difference as a negative amount.

 1989-1 C.B.
 816, has special rules for short tax years and for property disposed of before the end of the recovery period.